 According to the United Nations, legumes are key allies in the fight against malnutrition.
 They are rich in nutrients, easy to grow, and can cope with many soils and climates.
 They also protect the climate because, as described above, they save on fertilizer and their flowers provide a food source for many insects.

-Regional Legumes: How and Where to Find Them
+Regional Types of Legumes: How and Where to Find Them

 Due to the popularity of the legumes on our list in several exotic cuisines, you may think they need to be imported.
 That’s not necessarily true – you’d be surprised at how many types of legumes are grown in North America.
 Here are a few tips on how you can enjoy legumes without transcontinental transport routes: